banksiaglobal/zpmhub/README.md

 # Usage

-After installing zpmhub package, your remote repositoru will be changed to ZpmHub's one.
+After installing zpmhub package, your remote repository will be changed to ZpmHub's one.
 You can use standard ZPM comands like "zpm publish" and "zpm install" to manage your deployments.
 Refer to [ZPM documentation](https://github.com/intersystems-community/zpm) for more information.